#WeAreElliott: Matthew Snow

 The views expressed by students profiled do not necessarily represent those of organizations they work for, are affiliated with, or the Elliott School of International Affairs.

-Where do you currently work and how does it fit in with your career goals?
+Where do you currently work, intern or volunteer, and how does it fit in with your career goals?

 Want to connect with current Elliott School students and alumni?
 Click here to see how!